-The BLM recommended that the CWCB appropriate an increase to an existing ISF water right on a reach of Potter Creek.
-Potter Creek is located within Montrose County (See Vicinity Map) and is approximately 10 miles southwest of the City of Delta.
-The stream originates on the east side of the Uncompanded Plateau and flows northeast until it reaches the confluence with Roubideau Creek which is a tributary to the Gunnison River.
-The existing ISF water right on Potter Creek was appropriated in 2004 for the following flow rates and times; 4 cfs (4/1-6/15), 1.8 cfs (6/16-7/31), 1.4 cfs (8/1-2/29), 1.8 cfs (3/1-3/31).
-The proposed reach extends from the confluence with Monitor Creek downstream to the confluence with Roubideau Creek for a total of 1.72 miles.
-The entire proposed reach is located on BLM land (See Land Ownership Map).
+BLM recommended that the CWCB appropriate an increase to an existing ISF water right on a reach of Monitor Creek.
+Monitor Creek is located within Montrose County and is approximately 24 miles west of the City of Montrose (See Vicinity Map).
+The stream originates on the east side of the Uncompany Plateau and flows northeast until it reaches the confluence with Potter Creek, which is a tributary to Roubideau Creek and the Gunnison River.
+In January 2023, the CWCB board formed its intent to appropriate an ISF water right on Monitor Creek to protect aquatic habitat.
+The pending ISF is seasonal due to limited water availability and has the following flow rates 4.6 cfs (4/1 - 5/31) and 3.6 CFS (6/1 - 6/30).
+The proposed reach for this recommendation extends from the confluence with Little Monitor Creek downstream to the confluence with Potter Creek for a total of 8.29 miles.
+The entire proposed reach is on BLM public land (See Land Ownership Map).